rust-lang/blog.rust-lang.org/posts/inside-rust/2020-05-27-docs-rs-building-fewer-targets.md

 More information on targets is available in the [platform support] page.
 You can learn more about the change in [the issue proposing it][docs.rs#343] and [the PR with the implementation][docs.rs#532].
-If you want to discuss the change with the docs.rs team, feel free to join the [docs.rs discord channel].
+If you want to discuss the change with the docs.rs team, feel free to join the [docs.rs discord channel] or [open an issue][issue link].

 [platform support]: https://forge.rust-lang.org/release/platform-support.html